 - Have fun!
 The fun was in the (photographic) hunt.
 It’s incredibly satisfying when you spot something on your own and get that priceless photograph.
 Relax and enjoy the entire day!

-If you’re dying to see the Big 5, then you’re just one car rental away from a safari!
-Our time in South Africa was the best trip I’ve ever been on (yet) and we will be back one day without a doubt.
+If you’re dying to see the Big 5, then you’re just one car rental away from a South African safari!
+Our time in South Africa was the best trip I’ve ever been on (yet) and we will be back one day, renting a car for our safaris.